William Draper (British Army officer)

-Lieutenant General Sir William Draper KB (1721 – 8 January 1787), was a British Army officer and cricketeer who led the expedition which captured Manila in 1762 and was involved in the unsuccessful defence of Menorca in 1782.
-He was also involved in a key 1774 meeting which agreed on an early set of cricket rules including the leg before wicket rule.
+Lieutenant General Sir William Draper KB (1721 – 8 January 1787), was a British Army officer who led the expedition which captured Manila in 1762 during the Seven Years' War.
+Later during the American War of Independence he played a more controversial role in the spirited but unsuccessful defence of Menorca as the island's second in command to James Murray.
+Draper took a keen interest in the early sport of cricket in England and played a role in the 1774 meeting which agreed on an early set of cricket rules including the leg before wicket rule.

 Biography

 Draper was born in Bristol, then the second largest city in England, to a young customs officer.
 His father died the following year and the family struggled financially for many years, spending some time in British India.
 Draper was educated at Bristol Cathedral School, then Eton, to which he won a scholarship in 1733, and King's College, Cambridge.
 In 1744, during the War of the Austrian Succession, he was joined the British Army at the rank of ensign in Lord Henry Beauclerk's regiment.
 Draper was appointed as an adjutant in the 1st Regiment of Foot Guards in 1746, and rose to the ranks of lieutenant and captain in 1749.
 In 1756 he married his first wife, Caroline, daughter of Lord William Beauclerk.
 He married his second wife, Elizabeth March sometime afterwards, until she forsook him in Bombay, 1773 due to her dislike of him.